paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-037-indian-energy.md

 **(c) Department of Energy loan guarantee program**

-(1) Subject to paragraphs (2) and (4), the Secretary of Energy may provide loan guarantees (as defined in [section 661a of title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section661a&num=0&edition=prelim)) for an amount equal to not more than 90 percent of the unpaid principal and interest due on any loan made to an Indian tribe or a tribal energy development organization for energy development.
+(1) Subject to paragraphs (2) and (4), the Secretary of Energy may provide loan guarantees (as defined in [section 661a of title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section661a&num=0&edition=prelim), except that a loan guarantee may guarantee any debt obligation of a non-Federal borrower to any Eligible Lender (as defined in section 609.2 of title 10, Code of Federal Regulations)) for the unpaid principal and interest due on any loan made to an Indian tribe or a tribal energy development organization for energy development.

 (2) In providing a loan guarantee under this subsection for an activity to provide, or expand the provision of, electricity on Indian land, the Secretary of Energy shall encourage cooperative arrangements between Indian tribes and utilities that provide service to Indian tribes, as the Secretary determines to be appropriate.